faucetsdn/udmi/docs/specs/sequences/generated.md

 1. Update config before cleared enumeration generation:
     * Remove `discovery.generation`
 1. Wait for cleared enumeration generation
-1. Check that no family enumeration
+1. Check that no family enumeration exists
 1. Check that feature enumeration matches metadata
 1. Check that all enumerated features are official buckets
-1. Check that no point enumeration
+1. Check that no point enumeration exists

 ## gateway_proxy_events (BETA)